 You get fooled into believing there’s some magic when combining these ingredients because it bubbles up and foams, but other than getting your slow drain moving again, skip this mixture and stick with your favorite cleaners for all-purpose jobs.

 5. Remove a Burn Mark From Clothing with Corn Starch

-When you burn your clothes, it’s like burnt, and no amount of corn starch is going to restore it to its original beauty.
-You can try a little detergent, rub into the burn and launder right away.
+When you burn your clothes, it’s like burnt, and no amount of cornstarch is going to restore it to its original beauty.
+You can try a little detergent, rubbed in the burn and launder right away.
 It MIGHT remove the scorch and it might not.

 6. Soak A Magic Eraser In The Toilet To Remove Stains